gophergala2016/rex/examples/demo/README.md

 connected clients (light blue).
 The state (last message time, number of messages, and triangle position) are synchronized between all processes.

 This first image shows the applications running on the same desktop.
+The location of the triangle on each screen is synchronized when touch events occur.
+The stats at the top of each screen are there to ensure the state of all devices are up to date.

 ![Demo on desktop](https://raw.githubusercontent.com/gophergala2016/rex/master/screenshots/demo.png)